ruczynskipatryk/ruczynskipatryk/README.md

 <h1 align="center">Hello 🤝🏼<br>I'm Patrick and I'm Personal Trainer and IT student from Poland. </h1>
-<h3 align="center"><h3>I love self-improvement, which is why I started learning programming and why I'm here on GitHub.
+<h4 align="center">I love self-improvement, which is why I started learning programming and why I'm here on GitHub.
 I will be sharing my projects here, which you can check out below.
 In May 2023, I made the decision to change direction — I stopped learning frontend and started focusing on JAVA and all the backend technologies.
 Currently, I'm working on my Java game project and actively seeking my first job as a Java Developer.
-Have a great day!</h3>
+Have a great day!</h4>

 - 🌍 Based in Poland.
 - 👀 Looking for a first job as a **Java Developer.**